jakeliu15/rlmarketpredictor/README.md

 ## Features

 - Utilizes the FinRL library for pre-built models
-- Implements multiple RL algorithms including A2C and PPO
+- Implements multiple RL algorithms including A2C, PPO, and SAC
 - Trains models on historical stock data
 - Saves trained models for future use